wade0n/DKPictureGallery/README.md

 DKPictureGallery
 ================

-DKPictureGallery is libarary, that look's like original ios6 gallery, with it's full functionality
+DKPictureGallery is library, that look's like original ios6 gallery, with it's full functionality